ranjankumar03/100-days-of-code/log.md

 **Today's Progress**: Coded for 60 minutes.
 Worked on Homework 2 from Lambda School Bootcamp.

 **Thoughts**: Wasn't able to solve a few Javascript problems.
 Need to learn for loops better.

+### Day 39: March 16th, 2017

+**Today's Progress**: Coded for 105 minutes.
+Watched lecture on Javascript from Lambda mini bootcamp.
+Also watched some tutorials on Illustrator.

+**Thoughts**: Feeling good about Javascript and Illustrator!
+Need to finish problem sets for Lambda School.